Ernst Freiherr von Althaus

-Ernst Freiherr von Althaus (19 March 1890 - 29 November 1946) was a German flying ace in World War I, credited with nine confirmed aerial victories, as well as eight unconfirmed ones.
-He was one of the original Fokker Eindekker pilots who became known collectively as the Fokker Scourge.
+Oberleutnant Ernst Freiherr von Althaus (19 March 1890 - 29 November 1946) was a German flying ace in World War I, credited with nine confirmed aerial victories, as well as eight unconfirmed ones.
+He was one of the original Fokker Eindecker pilots who became known collectively as the Fokker Scourge.

 Early life and infantry service

 Ernst Freiherr von Althaus was born in Coburg; he was the son of the adjutant to the Duke of Saxe-Coburg-Gotha.
 He joined the 1st Saxon Husaren-Regiment Nr.
 18 as an ensign in Grossenhain in 1909.
 He was promoted to Leutnant in 1911, and was serving in that Hussar unit at the outbreak of war.

 At the start of World War I, Althaus led his unit into battle.
 In an early action, he led a patrol of 15 hussars into a French village occupied by the enemy and captured twenty-two prisoners.
 For this feat, on 27 January 1915, he was awarded his native Bavaria's highest decoration for valor, the Knight's Cross of the Military Order of St. Henry.
 In April 1915, he transferred to the Fliegertruppen and trained at Fliegerersatz-Abteilung 6 (Replacement Detachment 6) at Grossenhain.